Keenan Allen Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 - In his one matchup against the Vikings, Allen's 99 receiving yards total is 20.5 more than his over/under for Sunday's game (78.5).

-- Allen did not have a touchdown catch in that matchup against the Vikings.
+- Allen did not have a touchdown catch in that contest against the Vikings.

 - Note: Allen's stats vs. Vikings date back to 2016.